mperignon/2016-02-04-Flagstaff/lessons/sqlite/index.md

 and databases.
-Text files are easiest to create, and work well with version control, but then we would have to build search and analysis tools ourselves.
+Text files are easiest to create, and work well with version control, but we would need to build our own tools to manage and analyze the data.
-Spreadsheets are good for doing simple analyses, but they don't handle large or complex data sets well.
+Spreadsheets are good for doing simple analyses but they don't handle large or complex data sets well.
-Databases, however, include powerful tools for search and analysis, and can handle large, complex data sets.
+Databases, however, include powerful tools for search and analysis and can handle large, complex data sets with ease.
 These lessons will show how to use a database to explore the expeditions' data.

 > ## Prerequisites {.prereq}